Summary

 • Embrace successes.

-Before we examine each of the STRIVE elements, let’s think about the categories that activities.
-Every activity is either part of the process to generate revenue (directly or indirectly), a cost of doing business (regulatory, contractual, and others), or consumes resources without benefit to the organization.
+Before we examine each of the STRIVE elements, let’s think about the categories of activities.
+Every activity is either part of the process to generate revenue (directly or indirectly), a cost of doing business (including regulatory, contractual, and other costs), or consumes resources without providing a benefit to the organization.

 Another way to think of activities is as drivers of revenue or cost in the business.
-These drivers generate beneficial actions and keep you in business and growing.
-[You shouldn’t think of administrative activities as unnecessary.
-However, not all organizational activities are useful.
-I will share more on this in a future article.]
+These drivers generate beneficial actions, keeping you in business and driving growth.
+You shouldn’t think of administrative activities as unnecessary.
+However, not all organizational activities are helpful.
+I will share more on this in a future article.

 So, think about your business as a series of actions.
 We first need to identify the beneficial actions from the resource wasters separately.
-We want our organizational engagement in successful efforts at 95% or more — to eliminate waste and preserve resources.
+We want our organizational engagement in successful efforts to be at 95% or more, to eliminate waste and preserve resources.

-Beneficial, revenue-producing (directly or indirect support) fall into categories.
+Beneficial, revenue-producing support (direct or indirect) falls into categories.

-• The first category is things that you have to do because they are short-term actions that preserve the ability to be in business.
+• The first category includes things that you must do because they are short-term actions that preserve your ability to remain in business.
 In other words, you are working on your business.
-They do not necessarily produce revenue and profit directly but maintain the existing systems and processes that do.
+They do not necessarily produce revenue and profit directly, but maintain the existing systems and processes that do.

-• The second category is things that you do that are structural and central to business capability.
-These activities are when you are engaged in working in the business.
+• The second category encompasses activities that are structural and central to business capability.
+These activities refer to situations where you are actively engaged in working in the business.
 Direct activities include generating sales and delivering on commitments to customers.
 They may be revenue drivers or cost drivers (actions that enable revenue production but are not directly related to customers).

 • The third category is the strategic, operational, and financial actions that are building the future of your business.
 These activities include:

-To get your organization equipped to STRIVE for success, take work through each element.
+To equip your organization to STRIVE℠ for success, work through each element.

 Set Objectives for Success

 Objectives or goals are critical to success.
 Clearly stated, measurable objectives enable the organization to align its actions (and consequently its resources).
 Having clear objectives means the organization can create a hierarchy of priorities, so everyone knows what to work on first, second, and so on.
-Rarely do our organizations have consecutive demands (coming one at a time, one after another).
-Instead, our organizations and consequently, our teams have multiple, simultaneous requirements that challenge them to decide what to work on first.
+Rarely do our organizations have consecutive demands (coming one after another).
+Instead, our organizations and, consequently, our teams have multiple, simultaneous requirements that challenge them to decide what to work on first.

 Clearly stated objectives and priorities position the organization to make the right decisions on how to deploy resources (time, talent, and tools).
 In conjunction with goals (and priorities), your organization must STRIVE to create a hierarchy to escalate activities and decisions that are on the critical path for your core business.
-In other words, you want a process to enable your team to communicate when priorities conflict at any level of the organization, and that could result in a delay in revenue and profit production.
+In other words, you want a process to enable your team to communicate when priorities conflict at any level of the organization, which could result in delays in revenue and profit production.

 Take Action